fenago/learn-java-12-programming/lab_guide/Lab_3.md

 reserved and restricted keywords and learned the meaning and usage of the this and super keywords.

-The chapter concluded by describing the process and methods of conversion between primitive types, wrapping types, and String literals.
+The lab concluded by describing the process and methods of conversion between primitive types, wrapping types, and String literals.

-In the next chapter, we will talk about the Java exceptions framework, checked and unchecked (runtime) exceptions, try-catch-finally blocks, throws and throw statements, and the best practices of exception handling.
+In the next lab, we will talk about the Java exceptions framework, checked and unchecked (runtime) exceptions, try-catch-finally blocks, throws and throw statements, and the best practices of exception handling.